VI

 revolution is the introduction of abstract linear writing.

-Significantly, scribes were ordered to use this writing for the edict
+Significantly, scribes were ordered to use this writing for

 forbidding images of the God Aten.